-- a) The Superintendent will assign pens prior to bringing hogs to the fairgrounds b) Exhibitors must furnish animal's food, water supplies. - c) Members must provide their own bedding.
+- a) The Superintendent will assign pens prior to bringing hogs to the fairgrounds - b) Exhibitors must furnish animals' food and water supplies. - c) Members must provide their own bedding.
 No straw is allowed for bedding.
-Pens must be kept cleaned or superintendent will insist they be cleaned.

-d) Due to pen availability, there will be a mandatory 2 animals per pen.
+Pens must be kept cleaned or superintendent will insist they be cleaned. - d) Due to pen availability, there will be a mandatory 2 animals per pen.
 Separate pens will NOT be provided for animals from the same family that are housed separately at home.
 4-H members will need to house pigs together to prepare for the fair.
 If members do not bring all the animals, they requested pens for, there will still be a mandatory 2 animals per pen per member.

-- a) All 4-H Livestock will be shown by a current Orange County 4-H member. - b) The following purebreds will be recognized: Berkshire, Chester White, Duroc, Hampshire, Hereford, Landrace, Poland China, Spotted Poland China, Tamworth and Yorkshire.
-There must be at least three of a breed to make a class, if that is not met, they will go into an "all other breeds" class. - c) RFID tags will be checked at fair weigh-in/check-in.
-If they do not match the Indiana 4-H Online family profile entry, they will be disqualified. - All purebred gilts and barrows must have registration papers.
-Any animal not properly registered as a purebred will be exhibited as a crossbred. - e) If clipping at the Fair occurs, there is no snaring allowed. - f) The swine committee will determine show order and make classes. - g) Breeding Gilts will be shown by breed and age separated into classes Determined by committee. - h) Barrows and Market Gilts will show by breed and weight.
+- a) All 4-H Livestock will be shown by a current Orange County 4-H member. - b) The following purebreds will be recognized: Berkshire, Chester White, Duroc, Hampshire, Hereford, Landrace, Poland China, Spotted, Poland China, Tamworth, and Yorkshire. - c) RFID tags will be checked at fair weigh-in/check-in.
+If they do not match the Indiana 4-H Online family profile entry, they will be disqualified.

+- d) All purebred gilts and barrows must have registration papers.
+Any animal not properly registered as a purebred will be exhibited as a crossbred. - e) If clipping at the Fair occurs, there is no snaring allowed. - f) The swine committee will determine show order and make classes. - g) Breeding Gilts will be shown by breed and age separated into classes Determined by committee. - Barrows and Market Gilts will show by breed and weight.
 Animals will be weighed at check-in by the Swine Committee.
-Registration papers will also be checked at this time. - i) If two barrows are in the same class the Exhibitor may choose to move one animal to the next heavier class or have a substitute showman.

-- j) If two gilts are in the same class the Exhibitor may choose to move one animal to the next older class or have a substitute showman. - ALL swine must stay on the Fairgrounds until all 4-H livestock is released on Wednesday night.
+Registration papers will also be checked at this time. - i) If two barrows are in the same class the Exhibitor may choose to move one animal to the next heavier class or have a substitute showman. - j) If two gilts are in the same class the Exhibitor may choose to move one animal to the next older class or have a substitute showman. - ALL swine must stay on the Fairgrounds until all 4-H livestock is released at the designated time.
 Exceptions must be cleared with the Swine Committee Chair.